Rseiji/obenkyo/README.md

-# obenkyo
+# Obenkyo

-My personal studies
+My personal studies.
+Space to place some POCs of technologies and general stuff.